glciampaglia/knowledge_linker/docs/log.markdown

 Jobs are running but BR2 is still somehow congested.
 Hopefully 192648[] (undirected metric) shall be end of this week.
 Also: on the undirected graph the walltime is approximately 16h.

+__12:29__: Completed presentation for CASCI group meeting, adding result about ultrametric.